PenFed Credit Union Personal Loans Review

 If you can qualify for membership with PenFed Credit Union, you may find their personal loan terms attractive.
 While they don’t offer a specific minimum credit score requirement, they do maintain that their loans are available to consumers with credit scores in the mid-600’s or higher.

 The lowest interest rate PenFed offers on their personal loans — 6.49% APR — will go to those with very good or exceptional credit: consumers with credit scores of 740 or higher.
 However, even those with less than perfect credit — scores in the mid-600’s –may secure a decent rate.
 The highest interest rate available on PenFed Credit Union personal loans is only 17.99%.
 That’s significantly lower than the highest rate at many competitors in the personal loan space — even Marcus by Goldman Sachs and Citizens Bank.
+It’s rated as one of our top bad credit personal loan options.

 We also like the fact that PenFed Credit Union personal loans come without an origination fee or any hidden fees.
 This gives them a leg up over competing lenders who do charge origination fees, such as Lending Club, Best Egg, and Prosper.